What Is Child Support?

 - A shift in the child’s needs or schedule

-- A change in a parent's income (whether up or down)
+- A change in one party's gross income (whether up or down)

 - An emancipation or graduation event

 As a caretaker, it can be disruptive and frustrating to realize that you’re the only parent pulling their own (financial) weight after child support is ordered.
-We empathize with your struggle, and if you’re struggling to collect the child support you’re owed, we can help.
-There are certain corrective measures we can take, such as calling on the court’s power of contempt, for starters.
-The one action you can’t take?
-Withholding access to your child in the meantime.
-If you’re missing a child support payment, contact your attorney or The Office of Child Support Enforcement Administration to initiate enforcement measures today instead of taking matters into your own hands.
+Our child support lawyers empathize with your struggle, and if you’re having trouble collecting the child support you’re owed, we can help you take enforcement action.
+There are certain corrective measures we can take, such as calling on the family court’s power of contempt, for starters.
+The custodial parent can take the non-custodial parent to court for contempt if they refuse to pay child support.
+The one action you can’t take is withholding access to your child in the meantime, as that would be against the child's best interest.
+If you’re missing a child support payment, contact one of our child support attorneys to schedule an initial case assessment, or The Office of Child Support Enforcement Administration to initiate enforcement measures today instead of taking matters into your own hands.

 Finding the Right Child Support Attorney in Maryland

-At ZFL, we believe that the best attorney for you is usually the one that feels right from the start.
-When it comes to securing your child’s financial future, the importance of finding strategic, compassionate counsel cannot be understated, especially if you’re a business owner or if you have any type of non-traditional income.
-The reality is, nuanced financial child support cases require a legal team with the proven knowledge to navigate them.
+At Z Family Law, we believe that the best child support attorney for you is usually the one that feels right from the start.
+When it comes to securing your child's welfare and financial future, the importance of finding strategic, compassionate legal counsel cannot be understated, especially if you’re a business owner or if you have any type of non-traditional income.
+The reality is, nuanced financial child support cases require a legal team with the proven knowledge to navigate them and create a fair income share model.
 By combining our vast legal experience, our tenured team can design a tailored strategy to help you take back your power and build the new beginning you deserve.